MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 The `FeedView` consists of a table view with custom cells that display information about products retrieved from Product Hunt.

-The UI itself is simple, with the magic happening in code.
-For now let's just build the UI and connect it to a Swift file.
+The UI itself is simple, for now let's just build the UI and connect it to a Swift file.

 **By the end of Part 4, here's what our storyboard will look like:**

 ![Preview FeedView](assets/01_creating-the-main_feedview-preview.png)

-This view is intentionally simple so that we can more easily get up and running.
+This view is intentionally simple so that we can get it up and running fast.

 We'll be using a navigation controller for this app.

 <!-- -->

 > [info]
 > A navigation controller is a container view controller that manages one or more child view controllers in a navigation interface.
 > You'll get more exposure to this

 <!-- -->